Seraclin/cs370/README.md

 ### Why Does This Exist?

-This is a semester-long project for CS370: Computer Science Practicum Fall 2022 at Emory University, aiming to practice Scrum methodology and make a team project that both provides experience and teamwork. _Otherside _is an online, multiplayer, co-op, rogue-like game about a ghost with the unique ability of possessing enemies.
+This is a semester-long project for CS370: Computer Science Practicum Fall 2022 at Emory University, aiming to practice Scrum methodology and make a team project that both provides experience and teamwork.
+"Otherside" is an online, multiplayer, co-op, rogue-like game about a ghost with the unique ability of possessing enemies.
 Like many games out there, it aims to give enjoyment, relaxation and to offer you and your friends a fun time.

 ### Organization